 Cemeteries are numerous in my home township.
 Rural cemeteries are, for the most part, quite small and most have sections dedicated to generations of a particular family.
-There are stones that mark entire lineages from first settlers to contemporary descendents.
+There are stones that mark entire lineages from first settlers to contemporary descendants.
 The saddest perhaps are those who have gone before their time.
 White and steely grey marble marks the graves of those fallen in the first and second world war.
 Although buried overseas they were never forgotten here at home.
 Mothers and babes, lost together in that first and last moment of life, are joined together eternally.
 The ever changing coverlet, verdant now yet to fade to gold, has been well watered by the rain and the tears of those left behind.
 Most of the cemeteries are well maintained but there are several past salvation.
-In those pastures only the county knows whose years lay forgotten under crumbling white marble and neatly mown lawns.
-Although the dead may visit the shadows that lie amongst the living this is where they abide.
+In those pastures only the county knows whose years lay forgotten under crumbling white marble and neatly mowed lawns.
+The dead may visit the shadows.
+If so they remain unseen though this is where they bide.
 In these places the thundering silence has married the seasons.
-An errant wind lost amongst the stones may only play an accompaniment, never lead or drown that whisper.
+An errant wind lost among the stones may only play an accompaniment, never lead or drown that whisper.

 The cemetery I am to set out for is very close to my home.
 I have only to step out of my door and travel a bit south to Lakeview Line.
 Following the gravel road I keep an eye out for the posted cemetery sign.
 It’s there to the left, dark letters on a faded sign mounted on an old chain link fence.
 The cemetery is long and narrow.
 The boundaries are marked by towering pines that in turn give way to fields of tall corn glowing soft amber in the grey light of a cloudy autumn afternoon.
 The land is well kept and we walk between the stones remarking on flower arrangements and the beauty of the monuments.
 The older stones are harder to read.
 Moss obscures the sides closest to the woods and time has had a hand in hiding the rest.
 There is a weight to the air.
 It seems crowded even though we are the only ones in sight.
 I find the name I’m looking for at the very back of the cemetery, just a little up from the old abandoned gardening shed.
 An answer of sorts is carved in the white marble.
 The broken tombstone has been replaced.
 The boys rest with their parents and a monument to a brother who fought and was buried in a far distant France.
 There are aunts and uncles that lie near by.
 They are surrounded by an extended family, not alone as I had feared.
 I wanted to talk to them and if I’d come alone I might of, maybe another time.
 I can hear the sound of the lake just a stone’s throw away beyond the corn that hedges the pines.
 The day is fading and the sandy shore waits beyond this place.